-All logical algorithms we perform in this work are built from transversal gates, which are intrinsically fault-tolerant2.
+All logical algorithms we perform in this work are built from transversal gates which are intrinsically faulttolerant [2].
 We now also use fault-tolerant state preparation to explore programmable logical algorithms.
-We use 2D d = 3 colour codes3.37, which are topological codes akin to the surface code, but with the useful capability of transversal operations of the full Clifford group: Hadamard (H), $\pi/2$ phase (S) gate and CNOT (ref.
-37).
+We use two-dimensional d=3 color codes [3, 37], which are topological codes akin to the surface code, but with the useful capability of transversal operations of the full Clifford group: Hadamard (H), $\pi/2$ phase (S) gate, and CNOT [37].
 This transversal gate set can realize any Clifford circuit fault-tolerantly.
 As a test case, here we create a logical GHZ state.
-Figure 3a shows the implementation of a ten-logical-qubit algorithm, in which all ten qubits are first encoded by a nFT encoding circuit (Methods).
-Then, five of the codes are used as ancilla logicals, performing parallel transversal CNOTs to fault-tolerantly detect errors on the computation logicals38, and are then moved into the storage zone, in which they are safely kept.
-Subsequently, four computation logicals are used to prepare the GHZ state and logical Clifford rotations
+Figure 3a shows the implementation of a 10-logical-qubit algorithm, in which all ten qubits are first encoded by a nFT encoding circuit (Methods).
+Then, five of the codes are used as ancilla logicals, performing parallel transversal CNOTs in order to fault-tolerantly detect errors on the computation logicals [38], and are then moved into the storage zone where they are safely kept.
+Subsequently four computation logicals are used to prepare the GHZ state, and logical Clifford rotations are used at the end of the circuit for direct fidelity estimation [39] and full logical state tomography.